 27 It is perhaps because of the problem of dissipation that humanly engineered machines have historically been made of solid, rigid components.
-Although such machines do experience 'wear and tear' and so need repair, the bonds that render them into solids make them less subject to dissipation than structures in fluid milieus.
-On the other hand, it is harder to design a self-repair process for a system made of solids, which may explain why the strategy for dealing with breakdown in human-engineered systems has been to build in redundancy rather than self-repair.
+Although such machines do experience "wear and tear" and so need repair, the bonds that render them into solids make them less subject to dissipation than structures in fluid milieus.
+On the other hand, it is harder to design a self-repair process for a system made of solids, which may explain why the strategy for dealing with breakdown in human engineered systems has been to build in redundancy rather than self-repair.

-of management, determining what gets in and out of the system.
+one point of management, determining what gets in and out of the system.
 The metabolic pathways that extract energy and raw materials and then synthesize constituents of the organism's own structure are another.
-Focusing on these management processes, Ruiz-Mirazo and Moreno characterize basic autonomy as the capacity of a system to manage the flow of matter and energy through it so that it can, at the same time, regulate, modify, and control: (i) internal self-constructive processes and (ii) processes of exchange with the environment.
+Focusing on these management processes, Ruiz-Mirazo and Moreno characterize basic autonomy as:

+the capacity of a system to manage the flow of matter and energy through it so that it can, at the same time, regulate, modify, and control: (i) internal self-constructive processes and (ii) processes of exchange with the environment.
 Thus, the system must be able to generate and regenerate all the constraints-including part of its boundary conditions-that define it as such, together with its own particular way of interacting with the environment.

-(Ruiz-Mirazo & Moreno, 2004, p.
-240; see also Ruiz-Mirazo et al., 2004, p.
-330)
+(Kepa Ruiz-Mirazo & Moreno, 2004, p.
+240; see also Kepa Ruiz-Mirazo, Peretó, & Moreno, 2004, p.
+330).

 Moreno's notion of basic autonomy provides the appropriate complement to Gánti's conception of the chemoton as the simplest chemical system exhibiting the features of life.
-Construing the chemoton as an autonomous system requires adopting a perspective that is implicit, but not explicit in Gánti's description of the chemoton.28 The chemoton takes in not only matter, incorporating some of it within itself and expelling other parts as waste, but also energy and utilizes some of it in the various work it performs and expels the rest as waste (generally as heat or substances with too little free energy to be useful).
+Construing the chemoton as an autonomous system requires adopting a perspective that is implicit, but not explicit in Gánti in the description of the chemoton.28 The chemoton not only takes in matter, incorporating some of it within itself and expelling other parts as waste, but it takes in energy and utilizes some of it in the various work it performs and expels the rest as waste (generally as heat or in substances with too little free energy to be useful).
 Biochemists were, it is interesting to note, slow to recognize this aspect of metabolism.
 Until the 1930s they focused principally on the generation of animal heat (in fact, a waste product) and the incorporation of matter into the organism.
 It was not until the discovery of phosphocreatine and adenosine triphosphate (ATP) and their linkages to the processes of glycolysis that energetic relations became a central focus of metabolism studies (Bechtel, 2006).
-Although a latecomer, it is a crucial feature of any metabolic system.
+Even if a latecomer, however, it is a crucial feature of any metabolic system.